ariafatah0711/ctf_aria/overthewire/krypton/level 01.md

 ---
-layout: level
+layout: default
 level: 1
-previous: "#"
-next: ./level 02.html
+name_file: level
 ---

+{% include level-section.html %}

 # soal
 Welcome to Krypton!
 The first level is easy.
 The following string encodes the password using Base64: